We Redesigned Our Website: Here’s What We Learned

 It’s telling that when we first start meeting with a client and talk about what they do, we get semi-passion.

-People talk about their work, the unique ways in which they work, how they started their business.
+People talk about their work, the unique ways they work, and how they started their business.

 But things get really interesting when we start guiding the conversation to the why.